-That is compounded by the fact that financial literacy standards, even though relatively high by world standards, are inadequate for even moderately complex financial products.
+Disclosure deficiencies are compounded by the fact that financial literacy standards, even though relatively high by world standards, are inadequate for even moderately complex financial products.
 Lusardi and Mitchell (2014) have recently surveyed the evidence on, and developments in, financial literacy and conclude that "researchers have demonstrated that low levels of financial knowledge are pervasive, suggesting that it will be quite challenging to provide the tools to help people function more effectively in complex financial and credit markets requiring sophisticated financial decision making."
-They note that we have little evidence on what types of financial decision making can be improved by enhanced financial literacy fees, and with many advisers employed by large financial product producers such as banks and life insurance firms.
+They note that we have little evidence on what types of financial decision making can be improved by enhanced financial literacy

+Finally, the financial advice industry has been characterised by conflicts of interest, conflicted remuneration structures with reliance on commissions from product suppliers rather than up front fees, and with many advisers employed by large financial product producers such as banks and life insurance firms.
 The level of qualifications has often been inadequate, quality of advice has often been poor, and recent advice scandals have involved advisers placing individuals into products inconsistent with their desired objectives and risk tolerance.